 On the bright side

 Of course, it’s not all doom and gloom!
-A lovely garden can give you valuable extra space for entertaining others, for growing your own fruit and veg and attracting wildlife, for the children to play outdoors, or for relaxing alone and certainly is very often a source of great pleasure.
+A lovely garden can give you valuable extra space for entertaining others, growing your own fruit and veg, attracting wildlife, and for the children to play outdoors.
 If you enjoy the garden and are prepared to put in the effort, the rewards can be great!

 For further information, have a look at the Royal Horticultural Society website.